Physiotherapy

 What is an Advanced Physiotherapy Practitioner (GP APP)?

-Jordan Hepburn - Advanced Physiotherapy Practitioner (GP APP)
+Jordan Hepburn/Liza Maxwell - Advanced Physiotherapy Practitioners (GP APP)

-A GP Advanced Physiotherapy Practitioner (APP) now works within our practice.
+GP Advanced Physiotherapy Practitioners (APP) now work within our practice.
 If you have, or think you have, a musculoskeletal (MSK) problem they provide an alternative to seeing your GP.

 They provide expert assessment of MSK conditions i.e. muscle, bone and joint problems such as back, neck, shoulder or knee pain.
 They can provide you with a clinical diagnosis, give you advice on how to manage the problem and suggest appropriate exercise for you to work on independently.